Brazilian Jiu Jitsu Team History, Fighter Stats, Biographies and News

 Octavio Couto Ratinho Biography

-Ratinho’s first contact with grappling came in high school in 1988.
-The school had a Judo curriculum led by Marcus Vinicius de Lucia to which Octavio signed up.
-There Mr de Lucia taught not only Judo, but also a lot of newaza (ground fighting).
-When the school reached it’s Summer Holiday period, Octavio sought out a gym to continue improving on his new found skill.
-As he prefered the ground fighting aspect of the fight he looked for a Jiu Jitsu place and found one, Romero Cavalcanti’s gym in Rio de Janeiro.
+Otavio Couto’s first contact with grappling occurred during high school in 1988 as his school offered a Judo curriculum led by Marcus Vinicius de Lucia.
+Octavio signed up to the judo class where Mr de Lucia taught not only the throwing part for which the Japanese grappling style is known for, but also plenty of newaza (ground fighting).
+When the school reached it’s Summer Holiday period, Octavio sought out a gym to continue improving on his newfound skill and as he prefered the ground fighting aspect of judo he looked for jiu-jitsu.
+He found what he was looking for at Romero Cavalcanti’s gym in Rio de Janeiro.

-At Cavalcanti’s gym Ratinho he found a place to dedicate himself to Jiu Jitsu full time, he became almost obsessed with Jiu Jitsu, training day and night, staying in the dojo for all classes throughout the day (from morning to the evening).
-This dedication was rewarded by Cavalcanti as in 1989 he was already helping Mr Cavalcanti with his kids and begginers morning classes.
-This busy schedule would go one for the most part of the following 5 years.
+At Cavalcanti’s gym Ratinho he found a place where he could dedicate himself to ground fighting on a near full-time regimen.
+He became obsessed with Jiu Jitsu, training day and night, staying in the dojo for all classes throughout the day (from morning to the evening).
+This dedication was rewarded by Cavalcanti in 1989 as he started helping Mr Cavalcanti with the kids and beginners’ morning classes.
+This busy schedule would go on for the most part of the following 5 years.

-While developing his Jiu Jitsu game, Ratinho also won agains quite a few big names of his time.
+While developing his Jiu-Jitsu game, Ratinho also beat a few big names of his time in competition.
 The fight that brought him recognition in the BJJ circuit of the time was probably his win over Francisco Albuquerque (also known as Toco) in 1994 which won him an honorable mention as one of the BJJ best fights of that year in the media.

 Although Octavio Couto’s competitive career seemed well underway for success, an unfortunate succession of events made Ratinho re-think his competitive schedule and focus on the more profitable avenue of teaching.
 His father had just passed away and his family needed an extra income, so the solution fount by Octavio was to found together with his training partner Vinicius Campelo another academy affiliated with the Alliance team, that was called Alliance Barra Academy (which today is called AKXE BJJ) that focussed mainly in teaching Airline staff.